ahmedshuhel/nav-app-es5/README.md

   npm install -g live-server
   ```

-6. Now prepare to be amazed and run the following command like a pro and dazzle your eyes!
+6. Now prepare to be amazed,run the following command like a pro and dazzle your eyes!

  ```shell
  live-server